-These graphs show the results for the number of hospital-acquired MRSA and C difficile healthcare-associated infections.
-Healthcare-associated means that people have an infection that was not present on admission after they have been admitted to our care.
+These graphs show the results for the number of hospital-associated MRSA and C difficile infections.
+Hospital-associated means that people have an infection that was not present on admission after they have been admitted to our care.
 The results are posted quarterly, but show the monthly results from monitoring that takes place at BHB.